Abstract: Methods of physical education and development of children. Starting position

 Allows you to easily adjust the load.

 Kuznetsov V.A.
-Gymnastics in the system of physical education. - M .: SGIFK, 1974.- P.259
+Gymnastics in the system of physical education. – M.: SGIFK, 1974.- P.259

 Smirnova L.A.
-General developmental exercises for younger students.- M.: Vlados, 2003.- P.121
+General developmental exercises for younger schoolchildren.- M.: Vlados, 2003.- P.121

 Zaletaev I.P., Polievsky S.A.
 General developmental exercises.- M., 2002.- P.56